rikedyp/documentation/release-notes/docs/interoperability.md

 * a Unicode edition writes to a non-Unicode component file (that is, either a 32-bit file or a 64-bit file when the Unicode property is currently off) if the data being written contains characters that are not in `⎕AVU`.
 * a Classic edition attempts to read a component containing Unicode data that is not in `⎕AVU` from a component file.

-* a Classic edition attempts to `)LOAD` or `)COPY` a workspace containing Unicode data that cannot be mapped to `⎕AV` using the `⎕AVU` in the recipient workspace.
+### Workspaces

+A `TRANSLATION ERROR` will be generated if a Classic edition attempts to `)LOAD` or `)COPY` a workspace containing Unicode data that cannot be mapped to `⎕AV` using the `⎕AVU` in the recipient workspace.
 The problematic Unicode data might be in the part of a workspace that holds the information needed to generate `⎕DM` and `⎕DMX`; in this situation, calling `)Reset` before `)Save` in the Unicode interpreter might eliminate the TRANSLATION ERRORs.

 ## Very Large Array Components
-An attempt to read a component file greater than 2GB in 32-bit interpreters will result in a `WS FULL` being generated.
+An attempt to read a component file greater than 2GB in 32-bit interpreters will result in a `LIMIT ERROR` being generated.

 ## Session Files
 Session files (**.dse**) can only be used on the platform on which they were created and saved.
 Under Microsoft Windows, Session files can only be used by the architecture (32-bit/64-bit) of the version of Dyalog that saved them.

 ## Log Files
 Log files (**.dlf**) can only be used by the version and edition with which they were created and saved.